ceph/ceph/doc/cephadm/host-management.rst

 OS Tuning Profiles
 ==================

-Cephadm can manage operating system tuning profiles that apply a set of sysctl settings to a given set of hosts.
-First create a YAML spec file in the following format
+Cephadm can be used to manage operating-system-tuning profiles that apply sets of sysctl settings to sets of hosts.

+Create a YAML spec file in the following format:

 .. code-block:: yaml